RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 You can run the **create subscription** script using a command line `bash path/script-name.sh`.

-Below is the sample script that you can use as a reference to calling the API operation to create a subscriptions.
+Below is the sample script that you can use as a reference to calling the API operation to create a subscription.
 The script contains 3 primary steps that are explained below.

 Note that the script relies on the pre-requisite variable to be set (see above).